Becoming an Optician in Utah

 Working as an Optician in Utah

 Job opportunities for opticians in Utah are expanding and will keep growing for many years.
 Most opticians are hired to work in optometry offices and retail stores that sell frames and fill lens prescriptions.
-An optician may also be hired by an ophthalmologist to help patients in a private practice or other medical setting.
+An optician may also be hired by an ophthalmologist to help patients in a private practice or another medical setting.
 The greatest number of new jobs in the coming years will be in and around larger population centers like Salt Lake City and Provo, but qualified opticians should not have a hard time finding a job nearly anywhere in the state.